mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 # Deriving AR-Relevant Information From VCS

-VCS = version control system
+There are multiple kinds of information that might be relevant for the architecture reconstruction process that can be recovered from the version control system (VCS).
+Several are presented in this section.

 ## Code Ownership: which developers are responsible with which parts of the code?